 In contrast with transactional leadership, which focuses on controlling day-to-day operations and maintaining the status quo through short-term goals, rewards and punishments, transformational leadership is about sharing a future vision, and getting everyone on board with achieving it.

 Part of that engagement and mobilization is recognizing that for many people, change is a challenge.
 “When I see the fear and anxiety in people’s eyes, I naturally gravitate toward that,” says Rubina, “because when it comes to large scale transformation, it’s the people that really matter.”

 With PACE, Rubina was brought in to cast a strategic vision, ensure stability of the organization, sustain the credit union’s membership base and asset holdings, and position them for success.
-Under her leadership, they are on their way to returning to member controlled governance, with a new board of directors elected earlier this year.
+Under her leadership, they began the process of returning to member controlled governance, with a new board of directors elected earlier in the year.

 Whether she’s stabilizing an organization, as in the case of PACE, or leading one through growth, disruption, or a winding-down period, Rubina says the common element is always uncertainty.
 And it’s her ability to embrace uncertainty that’s contributed to her success.